XinxingZhang-Lab/ZhangLab/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 If you want to find out more about our research, current projects, and team members get in touch with us!
-We encourage anyone who has an interest in who we are and what we do to reach out!
+We encourage anyone who has an interest in who we are and what we do, feel free to reach out!

 {% include section.html %}